alexbozhenko/alexbozhenko.github.io/_posts/2020-12-27-confused-about-implicit-type-promotion-in-c.md

 scan-build: No bugs found.
 {% endhighlight %}

-Coming from `OCaml`, it is shocking that this code works, and I need to make an effort to make it stop compiling.
+Coming from `OCaml`, it is shocking that this code works, and we need to make an effort to make it stop compiling.
-I just had a bug in my code because I wrote
+I just had a bug in my code because I wrote:

 ```if (i == '\n')```